-The ITER Tokamak will be the largest ever built, with a plasma volume of 840 cubic metres and a weight of 23,000 tons.
-The maximum plasma volume in current tokamaks is 100 cubic metres - achieved by both Europe's JET and Japan's JT-60.
+The ITER Tokamak will be the largest ever built, with a plasma volume of 840 cubic meters and a weight of 23,000 tons.
+The maximum plasma volume in current tokamaks is 100 cubic meters - achieved by both Europe's JET and Japan's JT-60.
 ITER members will share hardware procurements for the design and construction of this record-breaking device.

 US hardware contributions to the ITER project include design and fabrication for:

 - Tokamak Cooling Water Systems | to manage temperatures generated during the operation of the tokamak

 - Diagnostics | to provide the measurements necessary to control, evaluate and optimize plasma performance and to further the understanding of plasma physics

 - Disruption Mitigation Systems | to limit the impact of plasma current disruptions to the tokamak vacuum vessel, blankets, and other components

 - Electron Cyclotron Heating Transmission Lines | to bring additional heat to the plasma and to deposit heat in specific areas of the plasma to minimize instabilities

 - Exhaust Processing Systems | to separate hydrogen isotopes from tokamak exhaust

 - Pellet Inject (Fueling) Systems | to inject gaseous fusion fuels (deuterium-tritium ice pellets) into the vacuum chamber

 - Instrumentation and Controls for the following US systems: Tokamak cooling water system, electron cyclotron transmission lines, ion cyclotron transmission lines, diagnostics, pellet injection, and vacuum auxiliary systems.